MemeManMemes/termpaint/README.md

 Pressing shift and a color at the same same will paint a lighter version of that color except for orange and yellow
 ### Other Stuff
 R Key  :  Reset  canvas
-W key  :  Change Y position on canvas up by one<br/>
+W or up arrow key  :  Change Y position on canvas up by one<br/>
-A key  :  Change X position on canvas left by one<br/>
+A or left arrow key  :  Change X position on canvas left by one<br/>
-S key  :  Change Y position on canvas down by one<br/>
+S or down arrow key  :  Change Y position on canvas down by one<br/>
-D key  :  Change X position on canvas right by one<br/>
+D or right arrow key  :  Change X position on canvas right by one<br/>
 0 key  :  Save file<br/>
 ; key  :  Resize canvas<br/>
 ### Have a good day/night